Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Window functions

-In figure \ref{fig:windows} we give an example of the BM window \eqref{eq:barnett_window}, Gaussian window \eqref{eq:gaussian} and B-spline window \eqref{eq:bspline} of order $p=6$, all scaled to one, together with their Fourier spectrum.
-For the BM window we choose $w=6$ and $\beta=2\sqrt{2\pi}w$.
-For the Gaussian window we set $2\xi^2/\eta=1.5\pi/w$ and truncate the window at $w=6$.
-The parameters for the Gaussian and BM window functions are selected such that both are truncated at the same level approximately.
-The left plot of the figure shows that the Gaussian decays faster than the BM window function in real space, whereas the Fourier spectrum of the latter decays much faster in Fourier space.
+In figure~\ref{fig:windows} we give an example of the Gaussian window \eqref{eq:gaussian}, B-spline window \eqref{eq:bspline} of order $p=6$, KB window \eqref{eq:kaiser_window} and ES window \eqref{eq:expsemicirc_window} together with their Fourier transforms, all scaled to one.
+For the KB and ES windows we choose $w=6$ and $\beta=30$, and for the Gaussian window we set $w=6$ and $\alpha=28$.
+The parameters for the Gaussian, KB and ES windows are selected such that they are truncated at the same level approximately.
+The figure shows that the Gaussian decays faster than the KB and ES windows in real space (left), but slower in Fourier space (right).
+The KB and ES windows are very similar in both real space and Fourier space.

+The main advantage of the ES window is that it is a cheaper-to-evaluate alternative to the KB window.
+However, using the piecewise polynomial approximation described below, we can evaluate the KB window itself to desired accuracy at low cost.
+We will therefore have no need to consider the ES window, nor the B-spline window, in the remainder of this paper.